hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 Note: Storage entry depends on the SSI.

-For more documentation ref to [**prism:did specs**](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md).
+For more documentation refer to [**prism:did specs**](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md).

 To summarize, a DID is valid only when its underlying SSI has been created `#E-1` and not deactivate `#E-6`.
 The DID Document is a simplified representation of the SSI's latest status.
-That does not contains the `MASTER_KEY`; `ISSUING_KEY`; `VDR_KEY`.
+That does not contain the `MASTER_KEY`; `ISSUING_KEY`; `VDR_KEY`.

-Note: There are usa case where the SSI entry is not used as a DID.
+Note: There are use case where the SSI entry is not used as a DID.
 For example if you cares about managing Storage Entry.
-The Prism Indexer MUST still be able to resolve that DID, even is the only field in the DID Document is the `id` of the DID it self.
+The Prism Indexer MUST still be able to resolve that DID, even if the only field in the DID Document is the `id` of the DID it self.

 So `{"id":"did:prism:00592a141a4c2bcb7a6aa691750511e2e9b048231820125e15ab70b12a210aae"}` its a valid DID Document.

 ### Storage entry

-The Storage entries allow to record small amount of information that represents mutable data.
+The Storage entries allow recording a small amount of information that represents mutable data.
-The record information is persistent, public and is limited by Cardano metadata's constraints.
+The recorded information is persistent, public and is limited by Cardano metadata's constraints.

 The Storage Entries form a chain like SSI entries (create → update ... → deactivate)

 There are three types of events/operations over **Storage Entries** (see protobuf definition):
-Event Name               | Protubuf | Description
+Event Name               | Protobuf | Description
 ------------------------ | -------- |-------------
 Create Storage entry     | `E-7`    | Create a new storage entry.
 Where the identifier is the `HASH_ALGORITHM` of the protobuf.
 Update Storage entry     | `E-8`    | Builds a chain on a storage entry to update the state of that entry.